kingsgroupos/archivist/README.md

 - **Why JSON?
 Why not YAML, TOML, XML, CSV, ...?**

 JSON is simple yet good enough.
 It is widely supported by all kinds of programming languages.
 It supports hierarchical data structure.
 It provides no choice between field and property when you add a piece of data into a struct.
-JSON files are not hard to compare and merge.
+JSON files are easy to compare and merge.

 JSON is not perfect.
 It has too many double quotation marks.
-It does not support comment.
+It does not support comments.
 The last item in a {}/[] must have no trailing comma.
 That is why archivist also supports Javascript as an auxiliary format.
 The data definition syntax of Javascript is very close to JSON.

 I'd like to support more file formats, but I have no time to do that.
 Contribution is welcome :)

 - **The code templates are too sophisticated.
 How can I get started?**

-The built-in code templates for golang are fully functional yet sophisticated.
+The built-in code templates for golang are fully functional.
 You can build your own templates in a much simpler way if you do not need so many features.
-We have other code templates written for `C#`, `Lua` and `EmmyLua`, but they are tightly coupled with our products and are not proper to open source.
+We have other code templates written for `C#`, `Lua` and `EmmyLua`, but they are tightly coupled with our products and are not proper for opening source.

 Here is a hello-world-like code template of `struct.tpl`: